Eagle-Rock-Analytics/historical-obs-platform/README.md

 # Historical Observations Data Platform
-Victoria Ford, Héctor Inda Diaz, Beth McClenny, Vanessa Machuca, Ella Belfer, Nicole Keeney, Grace DiCecco Code associated with PIR-19-006
+Victoria Ford, Héctor Inda Diaz, Beth McClenny, Vanessa Machuca, Ella Belfer, Nicole Keeney, Grace DiCecco<br>
+Code associated with PIR-19-006

 The Historical Observations Data Platform is a cloud-based, historical weather observations data platform to enable California's energy sector access to high-quality, open climate and weather data.
 The Platform responds to community partner needs in understanding weather and cliamte information including the severity, duration, frequency, and rate of change over time of extreme weather events, as well as supporting projections downscaling efforts.
 We implement stringent, customized Quality Assurance/Quality Control (QA/QC) procedures in line with international convention, and updates relevant to the energy sector are accurately captures (such as temperature and precipitation extremes, winds, and solar radiation).